desy-ml/cheetah/README.md

 ### Funding

 The work to develop Cheetah has in part been funded by the IVF project InternLabs-0011 (HIR3X) and the Initiative and Networking Fund by the Helmholtz Association (Autonomous Accelerator, ZT-I-PF-5-6).
-Further, we gratefully acknowledge funding by the EuXFEL R&D project "RP-513: Learning Based Methods" This work was also supported by the U.S. National Science Foundation under Award PHY-1549132, the Center for Bright Beams.
+Further, we gratefully acknowledge funding by the EuXFEL R&D project "RP-513: Learning Based Methods".
+This work has also been supported by the U.S. National Science Foundation under Award PHY-1549132, the Center for Bright Beams.
 In addition, we acknowledge support from DESY (Hamburg, Germany) and KIT (Karlsruhe, Germany), members of the Helmholtz Association HGF.